-Analysis: Despite huge financial incentive, MLB’s proposed plan to play games in Arizona seems far-fetched
+Could Arizona plan’s financial incentive be enough for MLB, players to end coronavirus shutdown?

 And if baseball were to keep the entire 40-man roster active, well that’s more players receiving MLB pay and accruing service time, which is something that would motivate the MLBPA.

-While games would not have fans, negating the revenue generated from gate and concession receipts, the premise of live sports being aired on television would lead to significant ratings for local affiliates and national networks, who have been reduced to playing reruns of old games and other canned/pre-recorded programming.
+While games would not have fans, negating the revenue generated from gate and concessions receipts, the premise of live sports being aired on television would lead to significant ratings for local affiliates and national networks, who have been reduced to playing reruns of old games and other canned/pre-recorded programming.

 National television contracts are in place with FOX, ESPN, TBS and MLB Network, but those would likely have to be amended if additional games are nationally televised.